Top of the page

-During partial hip replacement surgery, your doctor replaces the ball of your hip joint, but not the socket.
+During partial hip replacement, your doctor replaces the ball of your hip joint, but not the socket.
 The artificial part is made of metal, ceramic, or plastic.
 This type of surgery is done to repair certain types of hip fractures.

 Surgery may take 1 to 3 hours.